Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 Read another post: Organic Growth Marketing Strategy Tips With Morning Brew

-The guilt trips were a big turn off.
+But the guilt trips are a big turn off for me personally.

-I didn’t need the push to feel disappointed with myself.
-I would rather Duo had said, “Hey, great work at being so consistent for so long.
+I don’t need the push to feel disappointed with myself.
+I would rather Duo says, “Hey, great work at being so consistent for so long.
 Take some time if you need it.
 I’ll be here when you get back.”
+Or maybe even, “your next lesson will only take 3 minutes, get your lazy $*# in here!”

-But based on the data reported by the team, many other users disagree with me.
+But you can’t deny the data.
+Many other users disagree with me.

 Just shows the difficulty of creating a one-size-fits-all marketing strategy.